Category Archives: Uncategorized

 • Example topic : weather

-• Example words : rain, clouds, soft breezes.
+• Example brainstormed words : rain, clouds, soft breezes, mist, windy, snowing

-• Choose the words that you like from this list and start working on arranging those into your poem with other filler words.
+• Choose the words that you like from the list you made and start working on arranging those into your poem with other filler words.

 • Count the syllables